2014 Norway terror threat: Public announcement

 On 24 July, Minister of Justice Anders Anundsen and the Norwegian Police Security Service (PST) went public with information of a suspected imminent terror attack targeting Norway, said to be planned to strike "within days".
 The date of the suspected attack was reported by news outlets as 28 July, the date of the Muslim holiday Eid al-Fitr marking the end of Ramadan.
-PST confirmed that the suspected terrorists were a group of Syrian Civil War jihadists believed to have already left the country.
+PST confirmed that the suspected terrorists were a group of Syrian Civil War jihadists believed to have already departed Syria.

 The threat resulted in numerous public buildings including the Oslo City Hall and the Royal Palace being closed, and increased security being introduced at the borders.
 The Jewish museums in Oslo and Trondheim decided to close with concerns of being a target following the Jewish Museum of Belgium shooting two months earlier.
 Armed police were stationed at airports, train stations and border crossings, and security measures were strengthened at public events such as the Norway Cup.

 On 31 July Norwegian authorities said that the threat had been reduced and they cancelled the security measures introduced on 24 July.
 Although not confirmed by PST, the security measures and public announcement were speculated to have averted the terror attack.